motiv-labs/janus/docs/quick_start/authenticating.md

 ## Authenticating

-To start using the Janus adminstration API you need to get a [JSON Web Token](https://jwt.io) and provide it in every single request using the `Authorization` header.
+To start using the Janus administration API you need to get a [JSON Web Token](https://jwt.io) and provide it in every single request using the `Authorization` header.

 You can choose to log in with either `github` or `basic` providers.